jundalisay/spblist/content/en/research/sarkar/microvita/chapter-07.md

 The personalities of human beings will not be the same as they are now.

-Due to changes in the nerve cells, a change in the ectoplasmic cells also occurs.
+Due to changes in the nerve cells, a change in the ectoplasmic cells [cells with lower mind] also occurs.
 As a result, the effulgence of the body changes.

 In the age of microvita, the appearance of the physical body will change.

 Human beings will become more psychic than physical.
 In the next phase, they will become more spiritual than psychic.

 15 September 1987, Calcutta